aholmes2534/.dotfiles/README.md

 # .dotfiles

-This is my repository for configuration files required for Archlinux, Bash, Vim, Sway window manager, Waybar, Swaylock, Wofi and various other applications.
+This is my repository for configuration files required for Archlinux, Bash, Vim, Sway WM, Waybar, Swaylock, Wofi and various other applications.

 ## Archlinux